-At Marina Del Rey Hospital, our doctors are well trained and equipped with the latest technology and surgery techniques to ensure that your procedure will run as smoothly and as safely as possible.
+At Cedars-Sinai Marina del Rey Hospital, our doctors are well trained and equipped with the latest technology and surgery techniques to ensure that your procedure will run as smoothly and as safely as possible.

 ACL injuries mostly happen to people who play sports.
 If the ligament is strained, it can usually be healed just with medication and physical therapy.
 If it is completely torn, the only way to regain the former athletic abilities is through ACL reconstructive surgery.